 5) When a lender issues a Notice of Default (NOD), it means that he or she has filed for foreclosure.
 Once a NOD is issued, it means the foreclosure process has begun.
 After the Notice is filed, you still have time to reinstate your financing by paying the lender the payments that are outstanding, and the foreclosure costs and penalties.
 If you do not take this step, your house will be scheduled for a foreclosure sale.

-6) A borrower have a right of redemption if his or her house is foreclosed upon.
+6) A borrower has a right of redemption if his or her house is foreclosed upon.
 A borrower has the right of redemption at any time before the finalization of a foreclosure.
-During this period, you can pay all the payments that are overdue and interests, penalties, and fees that are still due.
+During this period, you can pay all the payments that are overdue and interest, penalties, and fees that are still due.
 By taking this step, a borrower is reinstating his or her financing.

 2) The length of time for foreclosure in California normally takes 120 days for a non-judicial foreclosure.
 This process can be pre-empted if the borrower disputes the proceedings in court or files for bankruptcy.